cisco/ChezScheme/IMPLEMENTATION.md

 changed files to the "mats" source directory; if the only change to a patch file is to the line-number hints, then it's probably not worth keeping the update (as long as the line numbers are not too far off).
-A `make clean` will delete any "root-experr-..." or "patch-..." files, and links are created on demand in the workarea space to "root-experr-..." or "patch-..." files that are needed to generate expexted-error diffs.
+After copying to source, delete any "root-experr-..." or "patch-..." files, and then links are recreated on demand in the workarea space to "root-experr-..." or "patch-..." files when they are needed to generate expexted-error diffs.

 Despite its name, `make allx` does not run all available tests.
 Use `make bullyx` to run a different, more stressfull set of tests.
 The